olliw42/mLRS-docu/docs/MAVLINK_PARAMETERS.md

 5. Click Write to permanently store the parameter

 This all may sound a bit complicated, but it is less complicated than it may read now.
 Those who are already comfortable editing parameters should be able to find this method a valid option for configuration.

+***Note***: MAVLink supports two [parameter encodings](https://mavlink.io/en/services/parameter.html#parameter-encoding). mLRS is using byte-wise encoding, and announces this properly by setting the respective flag in the capabilities field of the [AUTOPILOT_VERSION](https://mavlink.io/en/messages/common.html#AUTOPILOT_VERSION) MAVLink message.
+Most GCSes can handle both encodings, but some do not (for instance, pymavlink does not).